 1. People lie on their online dating profiles

-Ok this is hardly an earth-shattering revelation.
+OK, this is hardly an earth-shattering revelation.
 Well duh, people want to be appealing.
 Most people probably wouldn’t be surprised to learn that it’s more common for people to lie in their online profile than be completely honest.

 A study of over 1,000 online daters in the US and UK conducted by global research agency OpinionMatters founds some very interesting statistics.
 A total of 53% of US participants admitted to having lied in their online dating profile.
 Women apparently lied more than men, with the most common dishonesties being about looks.
 Over 20% of women posted photos of their younger selves.
 But men were only marginally better.
-Their most common lies revolved around their financial situation, specifically, about having a better job (financially) than they actually do.
+Their most common lies were about their financial situation, specifically about having a better job (financially) than they actually do.
 More than 40% of men indicated that they did this, but the tactic was also employed by nearly a third of women.

 While dishonesty was slightly less prevalent among the British sample, 44% did admit to lying in their online profile.
 In both the US and UK samples, dishonesty declined with age.
 Maybe older people are just more interested in projecting their real self, rather than an imagined or ideal version.